thiagogaia/ouruborus/README.md

 ## What is it

-Engram transforms Claude Code into an agent that **learns from each session**, **remembers across conversations**, and **evolves its own capabilities**.
+Ouroborus transforms Claude Code into an agent that **learns from each session**, **remembers across conversations**, and **evolves its own capabilities**.
 It installs a metacircular system with an **organizational brain** — a knowledge graph with semantic search, cognitive processes, and persistent memory.

 ### Version History